percona/everest-doc/docs/use/multi-namespaces.md

 - You can configure multiple namespaces in Percona Everest.

-- To have different operators in different namespaces, run the install command multiple times.
+- You can install different operators in various namespaces by running the install command multiple times.

     See the following example for more details:

     ??? info "Example: Installing various operators in different namespaces"